Are you a new Mum? Or soon to be?

-I can help you get the evening meal ready for the family, so everyone is still well fed or I can help you prepare ahead for your own lunches and snacks, to ensure you are staying well nourished.
+I can help you get the evening meal ready, so everyone is still well fed or I can help you prepare ahead for your own lunches and snacks, to ensure you are staying well nourished.
 We can work on a meal plan for your network of family and friends too – to avoid 18 lasagnes ending up in your freezer!

 Entertaining older children while you rest/bond with baby.

 Minding baby while you shower or rest, or simply enjoy a cuppa while it’s hot!

 Simple relaxation techniques & coping skills to help you stay relaxed and in control when things are tough.